mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 *Question*: Hojo, when you say that truth is the same as one of the [dharmas](glossary#dharma), is it the same as saying that truth has to be experienced individually?

 **Katagiri**: Mmm-hmm.
 While you are thinking of the truth, it is nothing but all beings, which is impermanence.
-But truth is one – when you say truth is one, truth is something which exists, completely beyond human speculation.
-That means truth is original state of being.
+But when you say truth is one, truth is something which exists completely beyond human speculation.
+That means truth is [in the] spirit of original state of being.

 So, it must be something we should experience, that is the truth.
 But real truth is not individual experience.
-Still something, real meaning of truth, we have to understand.
+[There is] still something, [some] real meaning of truth, we have to understand.

 ##### 1:04:30

 **Question**: Roshi?
-Would you please explain the statement by the \[Sixth] [Patriarch](glossary#patriarch), who said that distinguishing mind is permanent *[unintelligible]*
+Would you please explain the statement by the \[Sixth] [Patriarch](glossary#patriarch), who said that distinguishing mind is permanent, and [enlightenment] is impermanent?

 **Katagiri**: Distinguishing mind is impermanent?

 **Same person**: Permanent.

 **Katagiri**: Permanent?
-Oh.
+Oh. *[He laughs.]*

 Distinguishing mind is permanent.
 Oh.
 Let me think about that. *[Laughter.]*